The-0xAlex/Bitset/README.md

 # Bitfield

-Bitfield Reference Type in Swift
+A Non-negative fast container for Binary integer set-algebra in Swift.

-Faster than most.
-On par with C impl.
+Faster than most other options.